counterfactual/monorepo/source/00-introduction.md

 ### Parallel operations

 We want to support multiple parallel operations inside of a single channel that do not interfere with each other.
 We have designed these simple state-machine-based "Apps" to maintain control of the state assigned to them in a fashion completely independent of each other.
-Typical operations like installing new applications, uninstalling old applications, and updating applications are all fully parallelized operations within the [Counterfactual protocol](./00-protocol.md).
+Typical operations like installing new applications, uninstalling old applications, and updating applications are all fully parallelized operations within the protocol.

 ### Upgradeable